 NLCU is governed by a volunteer Board of Directors who are elected by our members.
 Each year, a call for Board of Directors nominations is made to our membership and remains open for a minimum of 21 days.
 The deadline to submit nominations is February 15.
-Board elections occur at the Annual General Meeting, which is held in the spring.
+Board elections will be announced at the Annual General Meeting, which is held in the spring.

 Any member of NLCU who is a citizen of Canada, 19 years of age or older, and meets the requirements set out in the by-laws of the credit union may be a director, unless he or she is: